Hrithik-Kumar/Smart-Grocery-Map-and-Inventory/doc/sprint3/PB.md

 + Related persona: Peter Walker

-# Map Creation
-### MakeMap:
-As Joan Green(the administrator), I would like to make a map based on information the company provides to the database, so that users can find specific locations, prices, and descriptions of items in that company.

-- CoS: The users can choose items and check their details by clicking them on the map UI.

-+ Related persona: Joan Green

 # Inventory Edit
 ### CheckItem:
 As Joan Green(the administrator), I would like to check the modified information about the price, location, and description of an item in the database before displaying that to the customers, so that I can ensure the information on the app is reliable.